elcojacobs/brewpi-device-viewer/README.md

 If `npm start` didn't bring up your browser, go to `http://localhost:3000/device`.

-*NB:* Currently there's a cosmetic issue with Chrome - it doesn't render the background image, so use IE or Safari.

 - On starting the app you'll see an image of an unpowered Brewpi controller
 - in the firmware repo, run `./controller`, this will start up a virtual controller
 - switch back to the browser - the deivce will show the screen from the controller